thanksgiving

 2. A more relaxed day.

-As Maxwell pointed out in a recent post, planning for a 3 p.m. dinner shifts the momentum of the day.
+Planning for a 3 p.m. dinner shifts the momentum of the day.
 An earlier meal creates a more relaxed celebration, plus there’s plenty of time to digest before going to bed.
-I couldn’t agree more!

 Growing up, we had a standing tradition of arriving at my grandmother’s house at 2 p.m., then sitting down for a 3 p.m. dinner.
 When it came time to host my own Thanksgiving, I didn’t think twice about using the same schedule.
-I saw no reason to change what worked for so many years.
+I saw no reason to change what worked for so many years, and many other families likely feel the same.

 4. Convenience for guests who travel.